 Slowly, the belief in multiple gods and goddesses began to give way towards the thought of an all-powerful single deity.
-Zoroaster (Zarathustra), prophet and founder of the religion Zoroastrianism taught the belief in an all-powerful God — Ahura Mazda and conversely, to balance this, an all-evil Satan figure — Ahriman.
+Zoroaster (Zarathustra), prophet and founder of the religion Zoroastrianism taught the belief in an all-powerful God — Ahura Mazda and conversely, to balance this, an all-evil Satan figure — Ahriman (Angra Mainyu).
 Mithraism focused on a singular god-sacrifice figure named Mithra.
 From these beliefs and practices sweeping across the lands here and carried by the peoples of the ancient world, grew the concepts and beliefs seen later in Judaism and Christianity.
 Mithras, considered by some to be derivative of Zoroastrianism was popular with Roman soldiers and through them, became popular around the Roman Empire.
-Also taught was the belief that Mithras spilled the blood of a bull in sacrifice or was himself slain for the cleansing of sin.
-Later Christians adopted by calling Christ a lamb whose blood sacrifice was performed as a means to be cleansed from sin.
+The belief that Mithras spilled the blood of a bull in sacrifice or was himself slain for the cleansing of sin was also taught and later, Christians adopted this by calling Christ a lamb whose blood sacrifice was performed as a means to be cleansed from sin.

 These beliefs developed separately from what Pagans practice today.
 We have no single all-powerful good god and therefore, have no single powerful all evil being.
 Pagans do not worship Satan because we don’t believe in Satan.
 He is a monotheistic concept (a religion that believes only in one god), not a polytheistic one (a religion that believes in multiple gods).

 As a side note, the founder of the American Church of Satan didn’t really worship Satan as a god either.